timokoch/dumux-erosion/README.md

 ===================

 This repository contains a DuMux application for simulating erosion in porous media in 2D, 3D, and on embedded surfaces.
-The model is based on the generalized model of dynamics in threshold materials by Fischer, Tauber, Koch, Mahadevan (2025).
-The erosion model is similar to the model described earlier by Derr et al. (2020) Phys.
-Rev. Lett., [10.1103/PhysRevLett.125.158002](https://doi.org/10.1103/PhysRevLett.125.158002).
+The model is based on the generalized model of dynamics in threshold materials described in the manuscript "Self-organized adaptive branching in frangible matter" by P.L.B.
+Fischer, J. Tauber, T. Koch, L. Mahadevan (2025).
+The erosion model presented here extends an earlier model by Derr et al. (2020) Phys.
+Rev. Lett., [10.1103/PhysRevLett.125.158002](https://doi.org/10.1103/PhysRevLett.125.158002) proposing a dynamic description of non-local effects, an implementation on unstructured meshes and manifolds, and a control-volume finite element discretization method in space.

 ![erosion demo](./doc/img/erosion_demo.png)